 # make a heading and

-**bold** makes the output bold, I was able to create documents which LeanPub could turn in to a published book.
+**bold** makes the output bold, I was able to create documents that LeanPub could turn in to a published book.
 I even used bitbucket for version controlling of the book.

-LeanPub generously offers their authors to take the reader-ready files to any outlet for sale without any claim of ownership.
-Of course you can buy the book on LeanPub in digital format, but I also could deliver the same files to Amazon for purchase there of both the paperback and Kindle editions.
+LeanPub generously offers its authors to take the reader-ready files to any outlet for sale without any claim of ownership.
+Of course, you can buy the book on LeanPub in digital format, but I also could deliver the same files to Amazon to sell the book there in both the paperback and Kindle editions.